ZixianGao/EUAR/README.md

-# Embracing Unimodal Aleatoric Uncertainty for Robust Multimodal Fusion
+# Enhanced Experts with Uncertainty-Aware Routing for Multimodal Sentiment Analysis

 The project is a partial implementation of the paper "Enhanced Experts with Uncertainty-Aware Routing for Multimodal Sentiment Analysis"
 This project is implemented using the PyTorch framework.